oruga-ui/oruga/packages/docs/index.md

 features:
   - icon: 👍
     title: CSS framework agnostic
-    details: No specific CSS framework/library dependency, but you can easily integrate one of them, as oruga is fully customisable in many ways.
+    details: No built-in CSS and no specific CSS framework/library dependency, but you can easily integrate one.
+Components are fully customisable, you have total control over which class is applied to which element.
   - icon: 💪
     title: Components with steroids
-    details: Most components aren't just wrappers around native elements, but add new and custom functionality ahead.
+    details: Most components aren't just wrappers around native elements, but also add new, custom functionality ahead and following the Web Content Accessibility Guidelines (WCAG) recommendations.
   - icon: 🪶
     title: Lightweight
     details: Oruga has no other internal dependencies (except for Vue.js), and you can import only the components you need.